danielljeon/nerve/README.md

 ### 6.1 Secure Digital Input Output (SDIO)

 SDIO is running in 4-bit mode.
+In STM32CubeMX it is configured for SDIO 1-bit and 4-bit configurations are loaded in software.
+There are known issues with STM32 HAL related to SDIO 4-bit mode, this is the workaround I am using.

 #### 6.1.1 Direct Memory Access (DMA)